laszewsk/macrorail/README.md

 ## Learning outcome

-* Use python for IOT development
+* Use Python for IOT development.
-* Usa classificaton algorithms for image classificaion
+* Usa image classificaton algorithms using Deep Learning.
 * Get familiarized with researching, creating and presentation of a research product that is useful for citizen scientists or researchers to utilize it